Attend Grandparents University®

 Introduction to Bird Banding

-Learn about the art and science of bird banding.
-Go hands-on with the equipment while discovering more about the literature and legal guidelines governing this unique tool used for the study of bird migration, longevity, and populations.
-During this course, you will help set up mist nets and attempt to capture, record, band, and release local songbirds.
-You might even have the opportunity to handle and release banded birds.
+Learn the art and science of bird banding.
+We’ll teach you about the equipment, literature, and legal guidelines related to this unique activity that people use to study bird migration, longevity, and populations.
+We will set up mist nets and attempt to capture, record, band, and release local songbirds.
+You may have the opportunity to handle and release banded birds.

 Activity Level: Moderate